Identified Materiality

 When identifying priority issues (materiality) in 2015, we selected the following 46 issues.
 These issues were considered as applicable to us and were organized under six pillars at that time in reference to ISO 26000, the SDGs, the GRI G4 Guidelines, and other international standards deemed important as well as various reports from NGOs and research agencies.

-This time, we reviewed the materiality based on these 46 issues.
+In fiscal year 2018, we reviewed the materiality based on these 46 issues.
 When reviewing the materiality, we sorted out social issues deeply related to our company and our past achievements.
-After much discussion on our strengths, business domains and social value provided by us with management and employees of related divisions according to the proposals of outside experts, we selected new materiality from the 46 issues.
+After much discussion on our strengths, business domains, and social value provided by us with management and employees of related divisions according to the proposals of outside experts, we selected new materiality from the 46 issues.

-Please refer to the following for the process of updating the materiality disclosed in the fiscal year 2021.
+Please refer to the following for the process of updating the materiality disclosed FY 2021.

 Promotion of sports CSR procurement Environment